 - ICC itself offers partial text of the IBC and IRC for free online.

 - ICC is known for vigorously its copyrighted materials.
 As one example, in 2016 it brought a lawsuit against International Association of Plumbing and Mechanical Officials for alleged copying of ICC intellectual property.

-The IBC are IRC are model codes for building structures that communities can adopt and adapt in-part as needed.
-They are not legal as-is.
+- Municipalities may adopt model IBC and IRC codes to fit local needs.
+The IBC and IRC are model codes for building structures that communities can adopt and adapt in-part as needed.
+They are not legal requirements on their own merits.